 Forethought, tact, and compassion are at the core of your customer service and revenue collection.
 Perseverance is also a valuable asset.
 Be sure to code and bill properly to ensure that procedures are billed out to insurers and patients correctly.

-Vaccines and Flu Season
+A Word about Vaccines and Flu Season

 Flu viruses permeate all year, but patients usually fall ill in the fall and winter, with outbreaks sometimes lasting until May, according to the CDC.
 Vaccines are also a year-long commitment for pediatric offices, but an autumn tune-up may be the best way to ensure your processes are running as they should be.